 Island Beach State Park

-Last but not least, Island Beach State Park is under two hours from Center City, making it one of the best beaches near Philadelphia.
+Last but not least, Island Beach State Park is under two hours from Center City.
 It is a beautiful, relaxing place to enjoy the Jersey Shore.
-This eye-catching NJ State Park has beaches, hiking trails, bicycle lanes, fishing sections, a nature center, friendly areas — they’ve got it all!
+This eye-catching NJ State Park has beaches, hiking trails, bicycle lanes, fishing sections, a nature center — they’ve got it all!

 Bartam ave beach in Atlantic City is the most cleanest beach in Atlantic City